fedhere/UInotebooks/cluster/whitening.md

     D = Sum\_i (Sum\_j,k |y\_j(t\_i) - y\_k(t\_i)|)

-In this case whitening would modify the intrinsic shape of the time series, and thus modify tthe true distance.
+In this case whitening would modify the intrinsic shape of the time series, and thus modify the true distance.
-In this case, however, we normalize the feature vectore by observation:
+In this case, however, we normalize the feature vectore by observation (by row) so that the mean of each observattion (row of your dataframe) is 0 and the standard deviation is 1:

 obs1 -> (obs1 - mean(obs1)) / std(obs1)